April sees a clear shift towards warmer days in

 February through

-September, with an average maximum UV index of 12.
-A UV Index estimate of 11, and higher, represents an extreme threat to health from exposure to the Sun's UV rays for average individuals.
+September, with an average maximum UV index of 12, are months with the highest UV index.
+A UV Index reading of 11, and higher, represents an ultimate health vulnerability from exposure to the Sun's UV radiation for ordinary individuals.

-Note: The maximum daily UV index of 12 in April converts into the following recommendations:
+Note: In April, the average maximum UV index of 12 translates into the following recommendations: